Skip to content

 These functions always returned empty/false because subscriptions are tracked internally by the coordinator.
 They have been removed from the public API.

 The Mist transport config now accepts an on_connect callback.
-Return Error(Nil) to reject the upgrade with a 403 before the WebSocket handshake completes.
+Return Error(Nil) to reject the upgrade with a 403 before the WebSocket handshake completes, or Ok(assigns) to allow it and seed initial socket-level assigns visible to channels at join time (return Ok(Nil) for none).
+See WebSocket Transport → Seeding initial assigns.

 When upgrading across a minor version boundary: